abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     The VRP in the TSPLIB format are only CVRP, i.e. *capacitated* problems.
 We will just ignore the demands on the nodes
-    to solve VRP.
+    to solve our basic VRP.
 Don't forget the
     TSPLIB convention to number the nodes starting at 1.

     ..  warning:: Nodes are numbered from 1 to n in the TSPLIB and we keep this convention in this chapter.